ianchute/extract_image_data/README.md

 # extract_image_data (Images2CSV)

-Multi-threaded script for converting a large number of images to CSV data
+Fast multithreaded script for converting a large number of images to CSV data

 ## Usage